Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 * [Lightstreamer - MPN Stock-List Demo - iOS Client](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-ios)
 * [Lightstreamer - MPN Stock-List Demo - Android Client](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android)

-Each project must be modified in order to work with your app ID and certificate (for APNs) or your sender ID (for GCM), and to point to your Lightstreamer Server.
+Each project must be modified in order to work with your app ID and certificate (for APNs) or your sender ID (for FCM), and to point to your Lightstreamer Server.

 For the iOS Client: